 Used well, social media is a powerful addition to your sales and marketing armoury.
 But it’s also the most globalised and transparent medium ever.
 Mistakes and ill-judged comments are instantly distributed and almost impossible to contain or retract.
 It’s vital you have a social media policy and training and guidelines for those who use it.

-4. What does this mean for Sales Leaders, L&D and sales enablement in B2B selling?
+4. What does this mean for Sales Leaders, Learning and Development and sales enablement in business to business selling?

 It’s a long-term issue

 Developing expert level competencies consistently is a long-term task, especially if your sales team is multinational.
-However, because those competencies relate to the core, relatively unchanging aspects of B2B selling, you have time on your side.
+However, because those competencies relate to the core, relatively unchanging aspects of business to business selling, you have time on your side.
 Upskilling your salesforce should be treated as a medium-term, strategic initiative and should be planned and funded accordingly.

 But it’s worth it.
 Investing is the development of your salesforce is always worthwhile, a truly world-class sales organisation will inevitably deliver a healthy return on that investment.